andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 - <span style="color:red">👍 CS 4410: Operating Systems</span>

     The core backbone of all modern computers.
-Operating systems cover concurrency, threads, virtual memory, and file systems.
+Operating Systems cover concurrency, threads, virtual memory, and file systems.
 There is a lot of content throughout the semester, and often some things can't be covered because there is so much material.

     One area of improvement is the reinforcement of class content through homework and projects.
 There seems to be a scarcity of assignments, which hinders establishing a robust learning environment.
 I haven't taken OS practicum, but integrating it into the CS 4410 curriculum would enhance the course's overall quality.
 Students would have more opportunities to solidify their understanding by requiring practical applications alongside theoretical concepts.

     On the other hand, the content is taught pretty well by Professor Alvisi.
-The class is interesting and provides much insight into how modern operating systems handle the underlying hardware.
+The class is interesting and provides much insight into how modern Operating Systems handle the underlying hardware.
 I may be biased, but I enjoy the content of systems courses.
 As a result, I spent a lot of time outside of class reading the OSTEP book for interview prep and for this class.

-    Overall, system courses, including operating systems, align well with my aptitude and interests.
+    Overall, system courses, including Operating Systems, align well with my aptitude and interests.
 The intricate interplay between hardware and software has always captivated me, and I appreciate the opportunity to delve into this domain.

 - <span style="color:red">👍 CS 4780: Introduction to Machine Learning</span>